 I recommend Randal OTooles American Nightmare for both academic and generalinterest readers, especially anyone who wants to learn more about the contemporary real estate market.
 It is very informative and insightful about a topic that represents most peoples largest expenditures and largest investments, our homes.
-It is both a wonderful history of housing and an informative analysis of the most recent housing
+It is both a wonderful history of housing and an informative analysis of the most recent housing bubble and crisis.

 The only major problem I have with the book is the authors attempt to make state and local growth-management policies the cause of the housing bubble.
 This mistake would be a fatal flaw in any book, but to give the author due credit, I must recognize that his effort is more scientific, analytical, and rigorous than most explanations of the bubble given by mainstream economists, such as Nobel Laureate Paul Krugman and Federal Reserve chairman Ben Bernanke.